Many thanks from me to Netconomy for sponsoring and encouraging me to pass the AZ-303 Azure Certification Exam.

 AZ-303 is one of the two exams you need to pass to become a certified Azure Solutions Architect.
 The other one is AZ-304.

 For the preparation I used the free learning path on the Microsoft Docs + one month paid account on Cloudacademy + some info from other resources.
-The first two are recommended on the official exam page.
+The first two are recommended on the official exam page (not anymore).
 In total I’ve spent about 50 hours preparing.

 Nevertheless I’m going to pass the AZ-304 this year and then maybe check the certifications from other cloud providers and build some knowledge in multi-cloud solutions and in comparing the hyperscaler providers.